theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

 ---

 layout: base.njk
 title: "Gnostic Christianity"
 description: "Part III of the Afterlife Series — The soul’s journey through the toll gates, the trial of memory, and the final return to the Pleroma."
+excerpt: "Previously: You walked the path of return — past the Archons, through the toll gates, armed with gnosis and memory.
+The soul that remembers ascends.
+The soul that forgets returns.
+Now we ask: must you…"
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-3"